Overview of Small Grants Program

 - Award amounts: Typically, award amounts vary between $1,000 USD and $25,000 USD, but exceptions are possible if the budget is commensurate with the project goals.

-- Type of Funding: Fiscal Year 2021 Public Diplomacy Funds
+- Type of funding: Fiscal Year 2022 Public Diplomacy Funds.

 - Authorizing legislation, type, and year of funding: Funding authorities rest in the Smith-Mundt Act or in the Fulbright-Hays Act.

-The Public Affairs Section encourages applications from the United States and Singapore:
+The Public Affairs Section encourages applications from the United States and Singapore, including:

 - Registered not-for-profit organizations, including think tanks and civil society/non-governmental organizations with programming experience